Static Maps

 Choropleth maps symbolize data by a color gradient representing the magnitude, intensity, or occurrence of values relative to bounded areas such as neighborhoods, municipalities, our countries.
 Axis Maps has a great introduction to choropleth maps.
 Showing two variables at once? try making a bivariate choropleth map in QGIS.

 If you have a substantial amount of time, you can create elaborate, aesthetic maps using both a GIS and illustration software.
-The following map was made by the workshop author, Lily Demet, for UBC Disaster Resilience Research Network Report.
+The following map was made by the workshop author, Lily Demet, for the UBC Disaster Resilience Research Network Report.

 Heatmap